-Marriage looks wonderfully endearing to the single particular person who has in no way married, and probably to the divorced man or woman who hankers for something to arrest their longing for companionship or sexual release, but marriage for nearly all of us is quite a hard work at occasions.
+Marriage looks wonderfully endearing to the single man or woman who has never married, and perhaps to the divorced particular person who hankers for something to arrest their longing for companionship or sexual release, but marriage for nearly all of us is fairly a tough work at times.
 (And I can say this even as a representative of my wife!).
-We carry so a lot of ourselves into our marriages – which is both a very good and a undesirable factor.
+We carry so significantly of ourselves into our marriages – which is both a excellent and a negative factor.

-We carry in expectations of being ‘met’ by our partners: that they will satisfy us sexually, not commit as well much funds, not seek out to control us, that they will want to spend time with us.
-We also deliver in expectations of what our partners need to deliver to us: their virtues of diligence and moderation and sanctity and kindness – to name just four.
-We are disappointed when they don’t measure up to our previously unconscious expectations – that have now become conscious due to our encroaching annoyance.
+We deliver in expectations of becoming ‘met’ by our partners: that they will satisfy us sexually, not spend as well much funds, not seek out to management us, that they will want to devote time with us.
+We also bring in expectations of what our partners ought to bring to us: their virtues of diligence and moderation and sanctity and kindness – to name just four.
+We are disappointed when they don’t measure up to our previously unconscious expectations – that have now grow to be aware due to our encroaching annoyance.

 Think about the good times in your marriage and those times when the marriage were able to survive the difficult trials.
 If you have survived the previous conflicts in your marriage, you can also survive your current problems in your marriage.

 One common trait in successfully married couples is not the absence of conflicts but knowing how to conduct themselves during conflicts.
 The way NOT to do it is to attack the personhood of the partner.
 Accusations, rudeness, vulgarity, name calling and personal attacks are the wrong means to have a fight between spouses.

 Build up your self esteem and self image, Your reality is based on what you think, and what you think about yourself as a unique and valuable human being will impact how you interact with your spouse.

 Thus, be humble, swallow your pride and be willing to make compromises and adjustments for the sake of saving your marriage.
 I would like to share some very essential tips for good conflict resolution.